Big Ten Academic Alliance: History

 The Committee on Institutional Cooperation was established by the presidents of the Big Ten members in 1958 as the conference's academic counterpart.
 An invitation extended to the University of Chicago, one of the founding members of the Big Ten who withdrew from the conference in 1946, was accepted.

 Following its admittance to the Big Ten in 1990, the CIC invited Pennsylvania State University to join the consortium.
 The University of Nebraska–Lincoln also joined the consortium in 2011 following the school's admittance to the Big Ten.

 The University of Maryland and Rutgers University, who joined the Big Ten in 2014, joined the consortium on July 1, 2013.

+The University of California Los Angeles, the University of Southern California, the University of Oregon, and the University of Washington joined the consortium on August 2, 2024.

 On June 29, 2016, the name of the consortium was changed from "Committee on Institutional Cooperation" to "Big Ten Academic Alliance".
 The University of Chicago, a former Big Ten Conference member and former member of the CIC, is not a member of the rebranded consortium, but continues to participate in programs through an affiliation agreement.

 Statistics

-When considered collectively, BTAA universities educate over 605,000 students, including approximately 400,000 full-time undergraduate students and over 100,000 full-time graduate students.
+When considered collectively, BTAA universities educate over 700,000 students, including approximately 525,000 full-time undergraduate students and over 175,000 full-time graduate students.
 BTAA universities award 29% of all agriculture Ph.D.s, 18% of engineering Ph.D.s, and 18% of humanities Ph.D.s in the United States annually.

-BTAA members, when viewed collectively, conducted a combined total of $9.8 billion in funded research and BTAA libraries own over 110 million volumes.
+BTAA members, when viewed collectively, conducted a combined total of $17.4 billion in funded research and BTAA libraries own over 140 million volumes.

-Collectively, BTAA members employ approximately 49,000 instructional staff.
+Collectively, BTAA members employ approximately 57,000 full-time instructional staff.